arresteddevops/ado-hugo/content/faq.md

 *What do I need to provide to ADO in exchange for media sponsorship?*<br />

 1. Display the ADO logo on your event's page as a "media sponsor" along with whatever else you do with media sponsors on marketing materials for your event.
 2. Provide ADO with a discount code for your event.
-The amount of discount must be 20%.
-Please also use the discount code `ADO2018`, as it gets confusing for our listeners if there are multiple codes across events.
+The amount of discount should be 20%.
+Please also use the discount code `ADOYYYY` (ex: `ADO2019`), as it gets confusing for our listeners if there are multiple codes across events.
 3. *OPTIONAL* Provide ADO with at least one free ticket to your event that we will give away via a contest of some kind to a listener.

 If you want to set this up, send us an email at shows [at] arresteddevops [dot] com.